jflinchbaugh/kd3ee/content/post/2024-01-17-ladder-line-j-pole.md

 for a couple dollars.
 I rebuilt the connections,
-firmed up broken parts with some wood splints and tape, and tuned it with NanoVNA.
+firmed up broken parts with some wood splints and tape, and tuned it with the NanoVNA.

-It works pretty nicely for 2m and 70cm.
+It seems to be working pretty nicely for 2m and 70cm.
+I'm pulling in stronger signals, and still able to transmit.